sksundaram-learning/tanuki/docs/Development_Setup.md

 ## Development Cycle

-As mentioned above, it is probably best to use the OpenIndiana VM for development, to ensure everything works for the target system.
+As mentioned above, it is probably best to use the Linux VM for development, to ensure everything works for the target system.
 You could, of course, use any system on which Erlang and CouchDB are supported.

 * Perform the setup for the VM as described above.
 * Edit the code using your favorite editor on the host system
-* From the OpenIndiana VM, run the following commands:
+* From the Linux VM, run the following commands:
 ```
 $ cd /vagrant_data
 $ rebar compile